LT Vision for Grading

 The grading system at Lyons Township High School is consistent throughout the school, equitable and fair to all students, and reflective of student performance.

-Changes to grading practices ensure that a grade communicates a student’s level of achievement toward identified learning objectives at a point in time.
+Consistent grading practices ensure that a grade communicates a student’s level of achievement toward identified learning objectives at a point in time.
 This means:

 - A grade must reflect growth and learning

-- A grade must value knowledge and understanding
+- A grade must value knowledge and understanding.

 A presentation to the Curriculum Committee of the Board of Education provided the research, surveys, grade analysis and supports that went into the development of a change in grading practices.
 The slides for that presentation can be found here: Grading to Communicate Learning: Update for the LTHS Curriculum Committee November 10, 2020